 SMC Global Citizenship Symposium Spring 2019

-For the ninth consecutive year, Santa Monica College is proud to present our students' finest work investigating and celebrating the ideas and practices of global citizenship and its annual theme: Promise and Peril of a Global Community.
+For the tenth consecutive year, Santa Monica College is proud to present our students' finest work investigating and celebrating the ideas and practices of global citizenship and its annual theme: Justice.

 SMC students are invited to submit their course work from Spring 2018 through Spring 2019 semesters and sessions with the best examples receiving scholarships as well as campus wide recognition for their achievement.